AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 #### You need to have a [!DNL Salesforce Marketing Cloud] account {#prerequisites-account}

-A [!DNL Salesforce Marketing Cloud] account with a subscription to the [[!DNL Marketing Cloud Account Engagement]](https://www.salesforce.com/products/marketing-cloud/engagement/) product is mandatory to proceed.
+A [!DNL Salesforce Marketing Cloud] account with a subscription to the [[!DNL Marketing Cloud Engagement]](https://www.salesforce.com/products/marketing-cloud/engagement/) product is mandatory to proceed.

-Reach out to [[!DNL Salesforce] Support](https://www.salesforce.com/company/contact-us/?d=cta-glob-footer-10) if you do not have a [!DNL Salesforce Marketing Cloud] account or your account is missing the [!DNL Marketing Cloud Account Engagement] product subscription.
+Reach out to [[!DNL Salesforce] Support](https://www.salesforce.com/company/contact-us/?d=cta-glob-footer-10) if you do not have a [!DNL Salesforce Marketing Cloud] account or your account is missing the [!DNL Marketing Cloud Engagement] product subscription.

 #### Create attributes within [!DNL Salesforce Marketing Cloud] {#prerequisites-attribute}